-- Warm layer for evenings by the river and a jacket
+- Warm jumper for evenings by the river

-- A light rucksack to take to the second rafting camp (your luggage will be safely stored at the Waterfall Rafting Centre)
+- A light rucksack as your overnight bag for the second rafting camp (your main luggage will be safely stored at the Waterfall Rafting Centre)

 - Cash for any extra bits you'd like to buy.
 There is a cash-only bar on site, but no card-payment facilities are available.